 Born and raised in Raleigh, Nicole spent her youth working as both a lifeguard and swim coach for children of all ages.
 When she graduated from NC State with a B.A. in communications, she worked as the marketing director for a small local business.
 She quickly realized that education was her passion and returned to NCSU for her teaching license through their NC Teach program.

-Nicole and her husband live in Fuquay Varina with their son Orion and dogs Brady and Penny.
+Nicole and her husband live in Fuquay Varina with their sons Orion and Caspian and their dogs Brady and Penny.
 She likes to craft, run, travel, read, and play board games.
 She also enjoys listening to and playing music (her favorite, the piano!).
 Her family travels to the lake and the beach often where she could happily spend all her free time in the water!
-Nicole loves to take her son to the park and walk the trails.
-When stuck inside, she introduces her son to music and helps him explore math and science with his favorite STEM toys.